 Public water systems are usually operated by a municipality.
-These systems are tested on a regular basis by municipal workers and must comply with strict Environmental Protection Agency (EPA) and Department of Natural Resources (DNR) standards.
+These systems are tested on a regular basis by municipal workers and must comply with strict Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR) standards.
 If you have questions about your municipal water supply, call your local city or village hall.

 Businesses and schools that serve water to the public are also regulated under the following DNR programs:

-- Transient, non-community water program - Small Businesses, Campgrounds, Restaurants, Taverns, Churches, Golf Courses, and Convenience Stores
+- Transient, non-community water program: Small Businesses, Campgrounds, Restaurants, Taverns, Churches, Golf Courses, and Convenience Stores

-- Non-Transient, non-community water program - Schools and Large Businesses
+- Non-Transient, non-community water program: Schools and Large Businesses

-- Other than Municipal, Community - Subdivisions and Mobile Home Parks
+- Other than Municipal, Community: Subdivisions and Mobile Home Parks

 Private Water Systems

 Private wells provide water for homes and businesses that are in the country, outside of city or village limits.
 Owners of private wells are responsible for ensuring that the water from the well is safe to drink.

 You can test for many different contaminants in your well water.
 Usually the only way to determine if your water has contaminants is to test for them.
 It is recommended to test private wells for coliform bacteria annually and any time there is a change in the appearance, taste or smell.
 Other common tests include nitrate, metals and flouride.
 For information about testing your private well, click here.

 Labs that are certified by the Wisconsin DNR to test for bacteria, fluoride, nitrate, pesticides, metals, volatile organic chemicals and other contaminants can be found here.